ShellNinja96/ClippyShare/README.md

-# ClippyShare 0.9
+# ClippyShare
-ClippyShare 0.9 is a cross-platform C++ utility designed for bidirectional sharing of UTF-8 clipboard content between two hosts over a TCP socket.
+ClippyShare is a cross-platform C++ utility designed for bidirectional sharing of UTF-8 clipboard content between two hosts over a TCP socket.
 This tool employs AES-256 ECB mode encryption for security, with keys derived from a 2048-bit Diffie-Hellman key exchange, ensures that encrypted content is transmitted safely over the network with Base64 encoding.
 Utilizes the OpenSSL library for cryptographic operations.

 ## Warnings and Security Concerns
-The current implementation leverages the xsel utility via a system call for Linux clipboard handling, which poses a potential security risk on Linux systems due to possible command injection vulnerabilities.
-Mitigation efforts are ongoing and will be addressed in future updates.

 Do not use this utility on public networks.
 The current encryption and key exchange mechanisms do not safeguard against man-in-the-middle (MITM) attacks.
 Plans to implement certificate-based authentication to enhance security are being considered.

 ## Dependencies
 ### Linux:
-- xsel 1.2.1
+- X11
 - libssl-dev

 ### Windows: